Can You Use the Amazon Fire TV Stick While Traveling?

 Dave experimented with using ProtonVPN on his Fire TV Stick on a trip to New Zealand, to watch live sports that weren’t being broadcast there.
 It’s by far his favorite VPN service, and it installed from the Amazon app store without issue.
 Setup only took a couple of minutes.

 The sports app didn’t work at all without the VPN, but with ProtonVPN installed and connected to a server back home, the app loaded and let him tune into the game.
 Despite having a fast Internet connection, though, the video often buffered or stopped entirely.
-In the end he just gave up and used the VPN on his laptop instead, which was much more reliable.
+In the end he just gave up and used the VPN to watch the game on his laptop instead, which was much more reliable.

 In reality though, even without a VPN, I’ve found that there’s absolutely enough content to watch when I’m traveling internationally between the various streaming services I subscribe to.